 HAAG Certification

-In the roofing and insurance industries, the phrase "Haag Certified" carries a lot of weight.
+In the roofing industries, the phrase "Haag Certified" carries a lot of weight.
 It indicates that you can effectively and efficiently inspect and assess damage.

 What HAAG Certified Means?